-This nighttime topper debuted June 23 and will run nightly through Sept.
-4. In the show, the Hogwarts' Sorting Hat takes viewers on a journey celebrating the four houses of the famous school, complete with a dramatic musical score and projected images and light.
+This nighttime topper debuted in June 2017 and ran nightly through Sept.
+4 that year.
+It returned for summer 2018 with some added pyrotechnics and promises to return for select dates in 2019 (we’ll hop on those and share the 2019 dates once they are released).
+In the show, the Hogwarts' Sorting Hat takes viewers on a journey celebrating the four houses of the famous school, complete with a dramatic musical score and projected images and light.
 Do you fancy yourself in Gryffindor, Hufflepuff, Ravenclaw or Slytherin?
 Be sure to show your pride in your house by cheering for it.
 Perhaps the real questions to ask are when and where to watch The Nighttime Lights at Hogwarts Castle so you don’t miss out.
 Here’s our advice on how to see the show.
-Oh, I'm a proud Hufflepuff TYVM.
+Oh, and I'm a proud Hufflepuff, TYVM.

 Best Viewing of The Nighttime Lights at Hogwarts Castle